Chemistry & Biochemistry

 There is a growing consensus that computer science should be integrated into high school and early college courses like physics and math, but there has been relatively little research performed to determine the best way to do this.
-The STEMcoding project, led by OSU Physics faculty Prof. Chris Orban adn University of Mt.
+The STEMcoding project, led by OSU Physics faculty Prof. Chris Orban and University of Mt.
 Union faculty Prof. Richelle Teeling-Smith, exists to fill this void by building science and math-focused coding activities and creating and validating assessments of student learning.
-In order to encourage sciences and math teachers to experiment with coding activities in their courses, the STEMcoding project also has a YouTube channel (https://youtube.com/c/STEMcoding) where they post coding tutorials and other helpful content.
+In order to encourage science and math teachers to experiment with coding activities in their courses, the STEMcoding project also has a YouTube channel (https://youtube.com/c/STEMcoding) where they post coding tutorials and other helpful content.
 The focus of the internship will be education research, but students will have the option of contributing to the YouTube channel, as well.
 Dr. Orban is especially interested in working with students who intend to be high school math or statistics teachers.

 Chromatin Biophysics and Single-Molecule Spectroscopy

 The Poirier lab investigates the physical properties of the human genome and how these properties regulates gene expression.
 Undergraduate Students will participate in studies that could include the preparation of DNA-protein complexes that mimic how genomic DNA is organized in chromatin, preparation and application of DNA origami nano devices for studying chromatin structural dynamics, and application of single molecule fluorescence and force measurements to characterize chromatin structure dynamics and function.

 For additional information on research in Public Health, see:

 Dose-Response Modeling of High-Throughput Transcriptomic Data in Chemical Toxicity Studies